SAL778/SIC-CoHive/README.md

 ## Getting Started with Dev

+NOTE: If you are running the project in a dev environment, you will need to place the credentials `service_credentials.json` in the root of the repo.

 First, set up the backend django server:

 Make sure you have a `Virtual Environment` set up.